 - 1. Go to WholeGrainsCouncil.org, and click on "For Members" in the upper right corner - 2.
 Using the left-side menu, log in, using your company username and password - 3.
-Click on the Register Products for Stamp Use link under Members-Only Options
+Click on the Register Products for Stamp Use link under the My Account heading.

-If for any reason you have technical difficulties with the online registration process, email Rebecca Alpert (Rebecca@oldwayspt.org) or call her at 1-617-896-4810 and we'll help you out.
+If for any reason you have technical difficulties with the online registration process, email Vik Bensen (Vik@oldwayspt.org) or call 1-617-896-4810 and we'll help you out.